upperlinecode/front-end-student-materials/06-p5js/03a-conditionals.md

 And that's them in action!

 🔔🔑💡 Tip 💡🔑🔔
 > One operator that may be a little tricky to get the hang of is the `==`.
 Remember that a single `=` isn't asking the question "Are these things the same?", it's actually used for *variable assignment*.
 Since `=` is already used to mean one thing, we have to use the double equals `==` when we want to get back a `true` or `false` answer to our question.
-It's easy to forget the double `==`, if you ever see a single `=` inside of a conditional, it'a probably a mistake.
+It's easy to forget the double `==`.
+If you ever see a single `=` inside of a conditional, it'a probably a mistake.

 ### Back to the Bouncing Ball.